nirvanito/rockfencestuff/README.md

    c. tests Lognormal vs. Power-Law distributions (Vuong test)
    d. normalizes historical data for prize money inflation.
 3. earnings_dist_2025.py: snapshot of the 2025 earnings distribution (let me know if you want me to do this with the inflation-adjusted numbers since 2015 instead), with inequality (Lorenz curve)
+4. The 2015-2025 earnings dist file, does same thing as above file but 2015-2025 data (inflation adjusted)

 Simulation:
 1. simulation_pricing.py: Runs a 10k Monte Carlo simulation for a portfolio of players, including calibrated lognormal distributions, bust probabilities (I'll take your input on this after you take a look at the earnings distribution), aging curves, and inflation to determine purchase price required to hit a target IRR